cloki0610/CI-Portfolio-Project-4/README.md

 > As a user, I can click on a theme so that I can view the overview page with all comments.

 Acceptance Criteria:\
-When user click on a theme, they should browse a page with some information about the theme and see all the comments underneath the information section.
+When user click on a theme, they should browse a page with some information about the theme and see all the comments underneath the button section.

 Implementation:\
-theme_overview template have two section:
+theme_overview template have four section:
  - First section display the information about the selected theme
    - Those information included title, author, category, excerpt, created date and last updated date.
    - A feature image will show in the same section.
    - The page's border color will change depends on which category it belongs to.
+ - Second section display the excerpt of the theme
+   - The excerpt will display in this section.
+   - If user do not write any excerpt a message will be shown.
+ - Third section display all the button user can use
+   - Unauthorized user only can see a read button to table of contents page.
+   - User login as member can see read and report button in this section
+   - User login as creator and admin also can see read and report button, \
+     but if they are the author of the theme they can see 3 more button to create post, \
+     edit theme information and remove the theme.
- - Second section is about all the comments of the theme
+ - Fourth section is about all the comments of the theme
    - The comment will be all list underneath the first section.
    - Each comment will display the user name or display name of who comment the theme.
    - Each comment will display the comment date and last update date on the cards.